Peavine Peak: Recreation

 Due to its proximity to the Reno-Sparks area, Peavine is attractive to and popular with all varieties of outdoor enthusiasts.
-Under the stewardship of the Humboldt-Toiyabe National Forest, many miles of hiking and mountain bike trails have been added, and the varied geography provides a range of challenges.
+Under the stewardship of the Humboldt–Toiyabe National Forest (HTNF), many miles of hiking and mountain bike trails have been added, and the varied geography provides a range of challenges.
 Peavine is also a favorite for off-road vehicles, although access has become increasingly restricted in the past fifteen years from Northwest Reno, due largely to residential building in that area.
 The HTNF maintains assorted access points across this area on the southwest flank of the mountain, some allowing for motor vehicles, with others designed for pedestrian traffic; access from the east and the north is substantially less regulated.

-To service and install the towers and stations located at the peak and on several promontories, an access road was constructed, curling up the north and east faces of the mountain.
+To service and install the radio towers and transmitters located on the peak and on several promontories, an access road was constructed, winding up the north and east faces of the mountain.
 Weather permitting, this road is passable by most two-wheel-drive vehicles with modest undercarriage clearance and extends to the uppermost summit.